 It’s usually a combination of egg yolk, oil, mustard, and sometimes vinegar.

 Apparently, it’s really easy to make, but we don’t always have the time to make our mayonnaise homemade.

-The store-bought varieties are filled with yucky ingredients – these include super inexpensive oils such as soybean or vegetable (both not healthy for you, by the way), sugar, and other artificial ingredients to help preserve or make the mayonnaise taste better.
+The store-bought varieties are usually filled with yucky ingredients – these include super inexpensive oils such as soybean or vegetable (both not healthy for you), sugar, and other artificial ingredients to help preserve or make the mayonnaise taste better.